-3.4 Desired Outcomes
+3.5 Desired Outcomes

-This project will be deemed successful when new tenants receive support services they need to maintain their housing and do not return to homelessness, when their connectedness and integration in to the community and their physical and mental health and well-being is improved, and their economic and housing stability is improved including possibly requiring lower or no levels of support to maintain housing stability.
-The City will work with the selected operator to reach these outcomes by:
+This project will be deemed successful when new tenants receive support services they need to maintain their housing and do not return to homelessness; when they have increased sense of connectedness and integration into the community; have improved mental and physical health outcomes; and have improved well-being and quality of life.
+The City and its Social Medicine housing partners will work with the Successful Proponent to reach these outcomes by:

-- ensuring the Successful Proponent meets its obligations under the terms of the Lease and the Contribution Agreement throughout the Term by providing written reports and other matters in an acceptable form as outlined in the attachments and Schedules, - ensuring the Successful Proponent uses the work planning included below to set mid-year and year-end targets and then report on actuals, and - ensuring the Successful Proponent completes the required PATHS reporting (on initial takeup and turn over) within 7 days of a unit being occupied.
+- ensuring the Successful Proponent meets its obligations under the terms of the Sub-lease and the Contribution Agreement throughout the Term by providing written reports and other matters in an acceptable form as outlined in the attachments and Schedules, - ensuring the Successful Proponent uses the work planning included below to set mid-year and year-end targets and then report on actuals, and - ensuring the Successful Proponent completes the required PATHS reporting (on initial takeup and turn over) within 7 days of a unit being occupied.